 Many military families need help with managing their debt.
 Although some people are able to buckle down and work their way out of debt, others may need external help.
 A debt management plan is one of the most common resources people turn to.

-A debt management plan is a relationship that you establish with a counseling agency who might be able to negotiate a lower payment or lower interest rate to your creditors.
-In exchange, you pay the agency, who then pays the creditors directly.
-All this is done for a nominal set up fee, as well as a monthly fee to continue the plan, which usually lasts from 36-60 months.
+A debt management plan is a relationship that you establish with a counseling agency that might be able to negotiate a lower payment or lower interest rate to your creditors.
+In exchange, you pay the agency, which then pays the creditors directly.
+All this is done for a nominal setup fee, as well as a monthly fee to continue the plan, which usually lasts from 36-60 months.